Yellow Ribbon Program

 To be eligible for the Yellow Ribbon Program:

-- You must have entitlement left.
+- In order to apply you must have at least nine months of benefits.
+You must have entitlement left.
 (You will continue to use entitlement under the Post 9/11 GI Bill while participating in the Yellow Ribbon Program.)

 - You must provide the VA Coordinator with the proper documentation needed to receive VA benefits under Chapter 33 Post 9/11 GI Bill while at Baylor University.